 Chickpeas in a scrumptious and piquant sauce.
 This is my mother-in-law’s secret recipe for authentic Punjabi chickpeas, cooked with tea and whole spices and flavored with a blend of aromatic spices and pomegranate seeds.
 For use with Chickpea Curry Sauce.

 NOTE ON USING DRIED CHICKPEAS

-With the Chana Masala All-Natural Simmer Sauce you can use dried chickpeas instead of canned.
-Substitute 1 cup or 250 gms of dried chickpeas for the the 2 cans of chickpeas, and use either of the methods below.
-Then follow the recipe on the label (for the summer sauce) or recipe card (for the spice kit).
+With the Chickpea Curry Sauce you can use dried chickpeas instead of canned.
+Substitute 1 cup or 250 gms of dried chickpeas for the the 2½ cans of chickpeas, and use either method below.
+Then follow the recipe on the label.

 - Method 1 (overnight soak): Soak the chickpeas overnight.
 Strain/drain the chickpeas.
 In a large pot put the drained chickpeas, add about 2 inches of fresh water, a tiny pinch of baking soda, salt, Spice Sachet 1 and boil or pressure cook till done.